adamgf/react-native-opencv3/README.md

 ## CvCamera

 `CvCamera` is a React Native component that displays the front or back facing camera view and can be wrapped in CvInvoke tags.
-The innermost CvInvoke tag should reference either 'rgba', 'rgbat', 'gray' or 'grayt' as the first parameter "p1" in the params dictionary property.
-The optional `facing` property should be set to either 'front` the default for the camera view away from the user or `back` for towards the user.
+The innermost CvInvoke tag should reference either 'rgba', 'rgbat', 'gray' or 'grayt' as the first parameter 'p1' in the params dictionary property.
+The optional `facing` property should be set to either 'front' the default for the camera view away from the user or 'back' for towards the user.

 The `onFrameSize` property refers to the callback that gets the frame size information.
 The information is returned to the callback in the json dictionary format: `{ "payload" : { "frameSize" : { "frameWidth" : XXX, "frameHeight" : YYY }}}`.
+The callback in your app should also be called `onFrameSize`.

 The `onPayload` property refers to the callback that gets the payload data from the set of enclosing CvInvoke methods.
 The outermost CvInvoke method should include a `callback` property that also references this method.
 The method should be named `onPayload`.
 The data returned to the callback will be in the json dictionary format: `{ "payload" : ... }` where the ... value is either an array of data or an array of arrays of data.
+When a callback is used the property `overlayInterval` should be set to at least 100 milliseconds.
+This is the amount of time before a new chunk of data is sent back to the callback so an overlay image can be updated.
+You may need to test different values to see what is the best value to use for your application.

 The `onDetectFaces` property refers to the callback that gets the payload data if one or more faces is detected in the camera view.
 The format of the payload data is described below.
-The method should be named `onDetectFaces`.
+The callback in your app should be named `onDetectFaces`.

 In conjunction with the `onDetectFaces` property the properties `faceClassifier`, `eyesClassifier`, 'noseClassifer` and `mouthClassifier` should be specified with a minimum of the faceClassifier property being set and each refers to its corresponding cascade classifier data file.
 The available classifiers currently are: